OctopusDeploy/blog/blog/2021-12/ami-mappings/index.md

 ## Finding AMI names

-You will notice from the command above that the start of the AMI name must be passed as a parameter.
+You will notice from the command above that the AMI name must be passed as a parameter.
 However, the AWS console typically shows the AMI description, which is more user friendly.
 So how do you find the name from the AMI ID or description?

 An easy solution is to open the **Images** link in the EC2 console.
 This allows public AMIs to be searched for either their ID or description, and the AMI details page then displays the AMI name: